richo/snowplow-wiki/Home.md

 Welcome to **SnowPlow** - the open-source, web-scale analytics platform powered by [Hadoop](hadoop) and [Hive](hive).

-This wiki is the main source of documentation for **developers** working with (or contributing to) the SnowPlow Analytics project.
+This wiki is the main source of documentation for **developers** working with (or contributing to) the SnowPlow project.
 If this is your first time hearing about SnowPlow, we recommend starting with the [SnowPlow website][website].

 ## Quick navigation